 Moving on from divorce takes time and effort.
 However, a lot of divorced spouses will eventually enter new romantic relationships, and some will decide to remarry.
 The ramifications of divorce can affect the spouses far beyond the final judgment and usually include responsibilities and rights that become erased because the marriage is over.
 When one of the divorced spouses remarries, a question of how this change in marital status affects the terms of a prior divorce tends to emerge.
 Sometimes there can be both legal and practical issues that arise, and a return to court may be needed to determine if some of these obligations are no longer applicable or need to be revised to reflect the new circumstances.

-Although the newlyweds may be caught up in the honeymoon phase of their marriage, it’s essential to contact a family law attorney if ongoing financial responsibilities and custody arrangements are in place, because these obligations will need to change.
+Although the newlyweds may be caught up in the honeymoon phase of their marriage, it’s essential to contact an Orlando Divorce Attorney if ongoing financial responsibilities and custody arrangements are in place, because these obligations will need to change.
 Below is how remarriage can impact your child support, alimony, and child custody.

 Child support is a constant responsibility that is held by both parents of a child and is based upon their respective incomes.
 Therefore, any change in marital status, even if the new spouse is well off, will not impact the amount owed.
 Also, the duration of the child support is set by the law to last until the child is the age of 18 unless a parent has their parents right revoked.
 Therefore, remarriage, on its own, will not justify a modification.
 However, if a new marriage produces new children and a parent is ordered to pay child support for them, the earlier support agreement may be lowered to account for the additional responsibility.